GaidaiIgor/SpectrumSDT/README.md

     ```
     cd ~/SpectrumSDT/libs/fdict
     ```
     Edit `setup.make` to change compiler options if necessary (default should work).
+Then run:
     ```
     make
     ```